nazmulb/webdriver.io/README.md

 A: ./test/specs/*/.js (just press enter)

 Q: Which reporter do you want to use?
-A: spec (use up/down arrow to navigate and press space bar to select and enter)
+A: spec (use up/down arrow to navigate and press <space> bar to select and enter)

 Q: Shall I install the reporter library for you?
 A: Yes (just press enter)

 Q: Do you want to add a service to your test setup?
-A: selenium-standalone (use up/down arrow to navigate and press space bar to select and enter)
+A: selenium-standalone (use up/down arrow to navigate and press <space> bar to select and enter)

 Q: Shall I install the service for you?
 A: Yes (just press enter)

 Q: Level of logging verbosity:
-A: verbose (use up/down arrow to navigate and press space bar to select and enter)
+A: verbose (use up/down arrow to navigate and enter)

 Q: In which directory should screenshots gets saved if a command fails?
 A: ./errorShots/ (just press enter)